 After lunch, we continue our adventure by driving over one of the most beautiful mountain highways in America, the “Million Dollar Highway”.
 You will love the stunning views that are offered and become very aware of the scary drop-offs located near the road.
 This highway is always in the top ten roads to see in the USA.
 Some call this part of Colorado “little Switzerland” as there are a number of 14,000 foot mountains in the area that offer some of the best mountain scenery in all of Colorado.

-We stop in Ouray, a quaint old mining town, for ice cream.
-We then begin our drive to Moab, Utah, and check into our hotel in the late afternoon.
+We then begin our drive to Moab, Utah, passing through the quaint little town of Ouray.
+We check into our hotel in the late afternoon.
 The hotel is next to restaurants.
 Dinner is on your own.

 Day Seven: Moab, Arches National Park and Dead Horse Point